Admitting now

 A realistic timeline

-Most residential alcohol programmes run 28–90 days, with the exact length determined in the initial clinical assessment.
-Outpatient follow-up and structured aftercare extend 12 months beyond discharge.
-Relapse, when it happens, is treated as part of the disease — not a failure — and patients have fast-track re-admission access built into their aftercare plan.
+Most residential alcohol programmes run 3 to 6 months, with the exact length determined in the initial clinical assessment.
+Outpatient follow-up and structured aftercare extend after discharge.
+Relapse, when it happens, is treated as part of the disease - not a failure - and patients have guidance on when to seek additional help built into their aftercare guidance.

 08 — Questions families ask